9. Communicate with your Pico over RPC#

 You should see your Raspberry Pi Pico’s LED turn either on or off.
 If you run the command again you should see the LED switch to its opposite state.

-(The next few commands should be executed the same way.)
+(The next few commands should also be executed in the Python Repl, just like the last one.)

 >>> device.rpcs.blinky.Blinky.Blink(interval_ms=1000, blink_count=10)